-He also serves as a Board Member for CARE Australia, where he chairs the Program and Operations Committee.
-He is also Chair of a new NGO, the Papua New Guinea Family and Sexual Violence Case Management Centre.
+Stephen also serves as a Board Member for CARE Australia, where he chairs the Program and Operations Committee.
+He is also Chair of a new NGO, Femili PNG, which supports survivors of family and sexual violence in Papua New Guinea.

 He has previously served on the Board of the Pacific Institute of Public Policy, and on the Advisory Council of the Asian Development Bank Institute.

-- Alicia Molloun, working on a strategic analysis of American aid to Pakistan
+- Alicia Molloun, working on American aid to Pakistan.

-- Pepe Khennavong, working on the politics of aid and the role of non-traditional donors in Laos.
+- Pepe Khennavong, working on the politics of aid and the role of non-traditional donors in Laos (submitted).